vanzasetia/personal-website/README.md

 1. Connect the remote repository with Netlify.
 1. Deploy the website.

-You do not need to set a build command because it has been already set in the [.netlify.toml](./netlify.toml) file.
+Do not set a build command because it has been already set in the [.netlify.toml](./netlify.toml) file.

 You can use any other services to host the source code and the website.